COMM: Communications (Undergraduate)

 Attributes: Liberal

 This course explores the role of media historically through shaping and creating national and global issues, including the growth and trajectory of global cultural commodification.
 Media such as news, propaganda, advertising, music, cinema, television, internet, gaming, social media, crypto, and cybercrime will be explored to the extent that they have shaped global issues, historical events and culture.
 Through multidimensional and different cultural perspectives, students will use theory to critically assess shifts in media patterns of production, distribution, and consumption in the larger context of globalization.
 Essential concepts of international communication will be examined, such as international broadcasting, international communication law and regulation, and cultural trends in communication and information technologies.
-Prerequisites: At least one course in communication or media studies (film, television, the internet, games)..
+Recommended: At least one course in communication or media studies (film, television, the internet, games).

 Leadership Communication addresses theories, processes, forms and techniques of professional communication for leaders in all contexts.
 Students will explore issues of active listening, motivation, conflict resolution/mediation and interpersonal communication techniques as well as analyze communication situations and create effective communication in a variety of media.
 Students will be exposed to the power of persuasion, humor, vocal dynamics, physical energy, a strong message and the desire to communicate.
 Students will prepare oral presentations using PowerPoint or similar types of presentation tools.
 Prerequisites: Students should have basic computer and college level writing skills.